Wh2018/MAGIC/readme.md

 Please set `adapter_name_or_path` to your saved checkpoint directory.

-The merged fine-tuned LLaMA2 model for deducible strategy inference will be saved in the `LLaMA-Factory/fine_tuned_llama2/` directory.
+The merged fine-tuned LLaMA2 model for motivation-driven strategy inference will be saved in the `LLaMA-Factory/fine_tuned_llama2/` directory.

 ## Step 3: Infer support strategies with motivations using fine-tuned LLaMA2